claudiolor/textfsmgo/README.md

 }
 ```

-The `parser.ParseTextToDicts()` returns a slice of map having `string` as keys and `interface{}` as
+The `parser.ParseTextToDicts()` returns a slice of maps having `string` as keys and `interface{}` as
-value, which could be a string or a slice of strings.
+value, which could actually be a string or a slice of strings.

 #### Handling the result

-Let's imagine we would like to manager the [result of the template to parse the command](./examples/data/ip_cmd.textfsm) `ip a`, it might be possible to build a struct where to store each entry:
+Let's imagine we would like to parse the command `ip a`.
+The first thing to do is writing a [template](./examples/data/ip_cmd.textfsm) to parse it.
+At that point, we can feed the template to TextFSMGo so that it can parse the command output.
+TextFSMGo returns a slice of maps having `string` as keys and `interface{}` as values, which could be converted in a slice of structs, as in the example below:

 ```golang
 type NetworkIf struct {